Bashi-bazouk: Origin and history

 Many Afro-Turks, Albanians, Crimean Tatars, Muslim Roma, and Pomaks were bashi-bazouks in Rumelia.

 An attempt by Koca Hüsrev Mehmed Pasha to disband his Albanian bashi-bazouks in favor of his regular forces began the rioting which led to the establishment of Muhammad Ali's Khedivate of Egypt.
 The use of bashi-bazouks was abandoned by the end of the 19th century.
 However, self-organized bashi-bazouk troops still appeared later.

 The term "bashibozouk" has also been used for a mounted force, existing in peacetime in various provinces of the Ottoman Empire, which performed the duties of gendarmerie.

+In 1885, three years after the Italian Eritrea colony was established, the Italians began employing Ottoman and Egyptian bashi-bazouks who manned the former Egyptian garrisons in the region and later that year the Italian bashi-bazouk corps were expanded and reorganized into the Orda Interna to act as a gendarmerie force and the Orda Esterna, serving as a military force for operations in the hinterland.

+During the Abyssinian siege of Saati (1887), the Italian garrison was defended by two regular Italian infantry companies, an artillery battery and 300 bashi-bazouks.
+The garrison commander, Major Boretti stated in a report that "the Bashi Bazouks might render better service if they fought with more order and calmness, and were commanded by more capable and energetic officers".
+Lieutenant-Colonel Tommaso De Cristoforis marched towards Saati with a relief column of 500 infantry including some bashi-bazouks, but they were ambushed and defeated by Ras Alula at the battle of Dogali.
+After Dogali, the Orda Esterna was disbanded on 27 September 1888—with some of its members incorporated into the newly formed Askari units— while the Orda Interna continued to exist until 31 March 1891.

 Reputation and atrocities

 The bashi-bazouks were notorious for being violently brutal and undisciplined, thus giving the term its second, colloquial meaning of "undisciplined bandit" in many languages.
 The term was popularised in the 20th century by the comic series The Adventures of Tintin, where the word is frequently used as an insult by Captain Haddock.

 The Batak massacre (1876) was carried out by thousands of bashi-bazouks sent to quell a local rebellion.
 Likewise, bashi-bazouks perpetrated the massacres of Candia in 1898 and Phocaea in 1914.
 During the 1903 Ilinden-Preobrazhenie Uprising in Ottoman Macedonia, these troops burned 119 villages and destroyed 8400 houses, and over 50,000 Bulgarian refugees had to flee into the mountains.

 Bashi-bazouks carrying out the Batak massacre.
 Antoni Piotrowski, (1889).

 Bashi-bazouks' atrocities in Ottoman Bulgaria.
 Unknown author, (1877).

 The Bulgarian Martyresses (1877), painting by Konstantin Makovsky depicting the rape of two Bulgarian women in a church by one African-looking and two Turkish-looking bashi-bazouks, during the April Uprising.

+An African bashi-bazouk, painting by Jean-Léon Gérôme (1869).